Turn Setbacks Into Success: 10 Steps

 2. Connect with Those who Support You.
 I have a fantastic family, and many very good friends, and professional colleagues.
 They all were so helpful in supporting me, listening to me, being there for me no matter day or night.
 It mattered.
 A lot.
 They were there!!

 3. Grieve.
 Yes.
 It sounds obvious.
-It is, but any kind of setback, job loss, death, or even a lesser disappointments will cause some sadness, because you lost something.
+It is, but any kind of setback, job loss, death, or even a lesser disappointment, it will cause some sadness, because you lost something.
 You had in your mind that things were headed in a different direction. and things abruptly change, and not in a good way!
 I can relate.
 I had my life all planned out.
 The beautiful children and home I’d have and the continuation of my awesome career.
 All that got swept away in a few months time.
 So take time to grieve your loss or setback.
 It ultimately helps you to heal and be prepared to move on to what God has for you next.

 4. Be Patient.
 Like most.
 I don’t like to wait.
-When you experience a setback, most people want to move on, and get out of the pain, and turn the page.
+When you experience a setback, most people want to move on, get out of the pain, and turn the page.
 Easier said than done.
-But what helped me was to mentally and actually push out the time line towards moving forward and lower my standards or redefine my idea of progress on moving forward.
+But what helped me was to mentally and actually push out the timeline towards moving forward and lower my standards or redefine my idea of progress on moving forward.
 That gave me a more realistic time frame to get to a better place.

 5. Reevaluate Your Life Goals.
 I’m a very proactive person.
 My professional work running a PR firm requires being strategic.
 So while I was grieving and “being patient” I did move to step #5 which is this step, “reevaluate”.
 I realized that I wasn’t going to marry the person I had planned on, but I did still want to get married.
 Even though my dream job got eliminated, I still wanted to work in the same field.
 So while my vision and dreams changed drastically in one way, I realized I still had these same goals.
 While they wouldn’t be exactly lived out the same way, I could still pursue them.
 This helped a lot.
 No matter what you lost in the setback, you may be able to keep the same or similar goal and still reach it.
 You may realize that the direction or goal you had wasn’t all that great, so your new goal may be different.
 That’s okay too.
 Determine where you want to go, and what you want is key.

 6. Set A Realistic Goal.
 With a vision of your goal in place, you want and be realistic about how you are going to get there.
 I could write an entire book on this topic.
 I like to get things done fairly quickly, but I’ve learned over time and working on many projects for myself or for clients, that having a realistic goal, strategy and timeline is an absolute must.
 There will be setbacks inside the overall setback that you have had.
-Things generally take longer to accomplish than anticipated, and if something goes faster, that’s fine but give yourself plenty of time to make small steps towards your goal and you’ll feel so good making small progress towards your overall goal.
+Things generally take longer to accomplish than anticipated, and if something goes faster, that’s fine, but give yourself plenty of time to make small steps towards your goal and you’ll feel so good making small progress towards your overall goal.

 7. Make A Plan.
 It’s time to make a plan.
 The rug really was pulled out from under me in two major areas of my life at roughly a same time.
 I had barely recovered from the first tragedy when my job got eliminated.
-In some ways losing the job was even more painful because it involved betrayal from an organization and people I truly loved.
+In some ways, losing the job was even more painful because it involved betrayal from an organization and people I truly loved.
 On the relationship front, my plan was to get back out there by joining a few Catholic singles groups to rebuild my social life with both making female friends as well as possible suitors.
 I met my husband at one of those singles groups 6 weeks after the death of my fiancé.
 On the employment front, I decided to start my own communications business to help Catholic nonprofits better communicate their message.
 Nearly 25 years later, I’m happily married to the man I met at the singles group and I’m still running the business I created.
 (There are happy endings in life!)

 9. Take Some Risks & Get Out of Your Comfort Zone.
 Moving forward after a setback requires some risk.
 In some cases, it takes a lot of risk to put yourself back out there.
 To rebuild my life really required me to step out in faith, but more than anything, to take some risks to get back on the horse.
 This is where I went back to my goals.
-I had to go back and reflect on what did I really want out of life?
+I had to go back and reflect on what did I really want out of life.
 I wanted to be married and I wanted to promote Catholic ministries.
 I joined a Catholic singles group.
 And started my own business.
 Both steps involved difficult hurdles to overcome.
 With God’s grace and really his lead, I took the first step, and ultimately it all worked out.
 But it was risky in many ways emotionally and financially.
 Actually, yes, stepping out in faith is risky, but I do think I was being lead in some ways by God all the way, and I was actually doing what more aligned with his will and what would ultimately bring me more joy than I could ever have imagined.

 Share and Enjoy !